polarfire-soc/polarfire-soc-documentation/benchmarks/dma-benchmarking/Readme.md

 The following table shows the peak transfer rate of the P-DMA transferring data between a selection of the memory combinations when executing the program from each of the 3 possible memory locations.
-A full set of results are available in the [P-DMA Benchmarking Results][P-DMA Benchmarking Results] document.
+A full set of results are available in the [P-DMA Benchmarking Results][1] document.

 | **Memory Source:** | **Memory Destination:** | **Peak Rate, Executing from: Cached DDR** | **Peak Rate, Executing from: Scratchpad** | **Peak Rate, Executing from: L2-LIM** |
 | ------------------ | ----------------------- | ----------------------------------------- | ----------------------------------------- | ------------------------------------- |